nissimeinat/redis/README.md

 HIDECONNECTION
   Flags the current client connection hidden, so that its commands will not show up in MONITOR output.

-MONITOR TRUNCATED
-  The 'TRUNCATED' suffix flag can be appended to the standard MONITOR command in order to request limited-length command output.
-Currently all commands are truncated to max.
-1024 bytes (hard coded).

 SLOWLOG GET
   The slowlog now includes some additional information showing values